(Video: TikTok/The Smithy Family)

 Speaking earlier, after the fire broke out, Mr Smith said: "We all got out the house OK, the kids are fine... the dogs are OK.
 The house is not OK.
 The kids are at a safe place.

 "To the people who have done this, you could have killed our family and not only our family, my neighbours, my friends.
 It's unforgivable."

 London Fire Brigade said: "We were called to reports of a car alight that had spread up the outside of the house.
 There were a number of mobility scooters parked outside which had caught alight and were producing a large amount of smoke and flames.

 "Everyone was out of the building before we arrived, and crews worked incredibly hard to prevent further damage to the inside of the property and to neighbouring properties."

-Speaking earlier this year Nick said their new-found fame felt "surreal".
+Speaking earlier this year, Mr Smith said their new-found fame felt "surreal".